krush62/KPix/faq.md

 The project files (and other files like palettes, stamps, ...) are inside these directories.

+If you want to store your project files in a different location, you can set a custom project directory in the application settings (Settings > Behavior > Project Directory).
+When the directory is changed, all existing project files are moved to the new location.
+This only affects project files; palettes, stamps and other files stay in the internal directories.

 ## How can I support this project?
 You can support KPix by: